syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 The [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) property determines the format specifier by which the display text has to be formatted.

-N> The control displays the formatted text on lost focus.
-Default Value of [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) is "n".
+N> The control displays the formatted text when the focus is lost.
+The default value of [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) is "n".

 ### Display currency notation in SfNumericTextBox